Belarus

 - Awards And Recognition

-- Belarusian artists and scientists have received international awards, including Nobel Prizes.
+- Belarusian artists and writers have received international accolades, including Nobel Prizes and recognition at global film and arts festivals.

 - Modern Influences